Post

 TARGET_DIR="$HOME"

-# Only deploy if we're on the correct machine
+# Only deploy if on the correct machine

 if [[ "$CURRENT_HOSTNAME" != "$INTENDED_HOSTNAME" ]]; then